jolatechno/ipfs-mpi/README.md

 ## Usage

-See [example](./example) for info on how to design an interpretor for ipfs-mpi.
+See [interpreter](./interpreter) for examples on how to design an interpreter for libp2p-mpi, and feel free to use the [utils.py](./interpreter/echo/utils.py) file to simplify interactions with libp2p-mpi.

 ### WARNING : Development in progress, might contain bug